artsok/rerunner-jupiter/README.md

 ## GitHub Star
 Push to the star if you like this JUnit 5 Extension.
-By this way, I get feedback from you!
+By this way, I will get feedback from you!